swfiua/blume/doc/universal.rst

 Since interstellar cosmic dust is a key part of the thermalisation process it is reasonable to assume that what the harmonics reflect harmonics in the movements of cosmic dust.

+Galaxies driving tides in the inter stellar dust.

 New Arrivals